AutomationIntegrated/node-style-guide/Readme.md

 * [Object.freeze, Object.preventExtensions, Object.seal, with, eval](#objectfreeze-objectpreventextensions-objectseal-with-eval)
 * [Getters and setters](#getters-and-setters)

-## 2 Spaces for indention
+## Tabs leading spaces otherwise

+Only sociopaths with an intrinsic need to control other peoples text layout require leading spaces.
+All __leading__ spaces should be tabs.
+I don't care about your tabstop length because tabs are only allowed at the beginnings of lines, you know, kinda like __what the Tab key was invented for!!__

-Use 2 spaces for indenting your code and swear an oath to never mix tabs and spaces - a special kind of hell is awaiting you otherwise.
+__All__ other space formatting should be done with... spaces!!
+Finally, swear an oath to never mix tabs and spaces - a special kind of hell is awaiting you otherwise.

 ## Newlines